The Honors Project

 - Departmental 490 contracted as Honors if the department does not have an Honors designation available

-- HON 490H if you are doing a project outside of your field of study (students registering for HON 490H must submit a completed HON 490 Form before registering for the credit)
+- HON 490H if you are doing a project outside of your field of study (students registering for HON 490H must submit a completed HON 490 Form- contact Honors office for form- before registering for the credit)

 - Present your Honors Project.